 WHAT HAVE WE DONE?

-Provided submissions on important issues ranging from the Alcohol Reform Bill to the Christchurch City Council Plan.
+Provided submissions on important issues ranging from the ECan and CCC Long Term Plans to the Child Poverty Reduction Bill.
 All submissions are based on the views of the youth of Christchurch.

-Held many successful youth lead events, including a Street Market that over 1500 people attended.
+Held many successful youth lead events, including a Street Market that over 1500 people attended, and holding the first ever CYC Amazing Race!

-Hosted debates on relevant topics concerning young people, including our 2014 Election Debate!
+Hosted debates on relevant topics concerning young people, including our Elections Debates!

 Signed up to an Inter-Agency cross-sector group called Strengthening the Youth Sector.